spkg/slog/README.md

 * [logrus: Structured, pluggable logging for Go](https://github.com/Sirupsen/logrus)
 * [loggo: Module level logging for Go](https://godoc.org/github.com/juju/loggo)
 * [log15: Powerful, composable logging for Go](https://github.com/inconshreveable/log15)

+Please note that this package is not under active development.
+It has some good ideas, but there are just too many other good logging packages that have wide support and active development.

 ## Structured